LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 ## Abstract

-Large language models (LLMs) are increasingly used to simulate survey responses (“silicon sampling”), yet evidence remains fragmented regarding which prompting and sampling practices improve distributional alignment, and whether locally trained (“indigenous”) models better reproduce local public opinion.
-Using marginal distributions from the Korean General Social Survey (KGSS) 2023 as benchmarks, we evaluate five commonly discussed methodological claims—demographic personas, temperature selection, Chain-of-Thought (CoT) prompting, and prompt design—as well as an additional claim about cultural context: whether a Korean indigenous LLM (CLOVA HCX-007) more closely matches Korean survey responses than a global model (GPT-5.2).
-Across experiments, we quantify alignment using Jensen–Shannon (JS) divergence and perform distributional hypothesis tests as a secondary check.
-We find that baseline persona-based simulation can deviate substantially from KGSS distributions (mean JS=0.397 in our baseline setting), while several refinements show modest improvements in the studied conditions (e.g., CoT reduces JS by 19.1% on a tested variable; Korean-language prompting reduces JS by 16.8% relative to English prompting).
-In the cultural-context comparison on six variables, CLOVA shows mixed performance relative to GPT-5.2 (26.5% lower average JS divergence; 3/6 variables improved), with large gains on UNIFI (56.9%) but worse performance on PARTYLR (−70.7%).
-Neither model achieves distributional equivalence under the applied hypothesis tests (all reported KS tests p<0.05).
-These results suggest that “indigenous” models may offer variable-dependent benefits rather than a uniform advantage, motivating variable-level pilot evaluation before relying on silicon sampling for substantive inference.
+Large language models (LLMs) are increasingly used to simulate survey responses (“silicon sampling”), but it remains unclear whether locally trained (“indigenous”) models better reproduce local public opinion in a distributional sense.
+Using marginal distributions from the Korean General Social Survey (KGSS) 2023 as benchmarks, we compare a global model (GPT-5.2) with a Korean indigenous model (CLOVA HCX-007) on six culturally salient variables spanning institutional trust, national pride, inter-Korean attitudes, and political orientation.
+We quantify alignment using Jensen–Shannon (JS) divergence (natural log) and report Kolmogorov–Smirnov (KS) tests as a secondary check for distributional differences.
+In the baseline persona-prompting setting, GPT-5.2 shows heterogeneous alignment across variables (average JS=0.123), including extreme response concentration on UNIFI.
+In the cultural-context comparison, CLOVA exhibits mixed performance relative to GPT-5.2 (average JS=0.090 vs. 0.123; 3/6 variables improved), with large gains on UNIFI (56.9%) but worse performance on PARTYLR (−70.7%).
+Neither model achieves distributional equivalence with KGSS under the reported KS tests (all p<0.05 for CLOVA).
+Overall, cultural context effects appear variable-dependent rather than a uniform “local model advantage,” motivating variable-level pilot evaluation before substantive use of silicon sampling outputs.

-**Keywords**: Silicon Sampling, Methodology Validation, Large Language Models, Korean General Social Survey, Indigenous LLM, CLOVA, Cultural Context, GPT-5.2
+**Keywords**: Silicon Sampling, Large Language Models, Korean General Social Survey, Indigenous LLM, CLOVA, Cultural Context, GPT-5.2

 ---